-If you suspect Co deficiency have your vet take samples - serum or liver - for vitamin B12 determination.
+If you suspect Co deficiency have your vet take samples of serum - preferably blood or liver - for vitamin B12 determination.
 Measuring B12 levels in the livers of calves is the best measure of cobalt status.
 Testing is most effective in late spring so any potential deficiency can be identified and prevented in time.